livereload/LiveReload/README.md

 Hacking tips
 ------------

 1. Add backend/ to LiveReload, enable compilation.
+LiveReload will detect this and automatically restart the backend each time you change a JavaScript file (additionally, on backend crash, instead of displaying an annoying popup, it will simply kill the UI, wait 3 seconds and restart the backend again).

 2. Traditional (non-Node.js) LiveReload supports -LRPortNumber 35778 option to override the port number.
 This is useful to compile backend sources with one copy of LiveReload while debugging another one.

+3. Use `rake backend:autotest` to run backend tests continuously.
+Requires `sudo gem install rake listen`.